smfirdaus/smfirdaus/README.md

 #### 🗓️ Dusting Off the Cobwebs
 This GitHub has been around since 2013 — mostly chilling in the background.
 But 2025 is my reboot year.
-I'm aiming to post at least once a month, turning this space into an evolving notebook of things I’m learning, building, or just nerding out about.
+I'm aiming to post regularly, turning this space into an evolving notebook of things I’m learning, building, or just nerding out about.

 So if you stumble across an unfinished note or a half-baked idea — that’s just part of the process. 🙂